namanrajpal/slack-cline/.clinerules/slack-cline-development.md

 ## Brief overview

-Project-specific rules for developing slack-cline, a Slack bot that integrates Cline's AI coding capabilities via CLI subprocess calls.
-The primary goal is Slack integration, with the dashboard serving as a testing and debugging tool.
+Project-specific rules for developing slack-cline, a conversational AI coding teammate built with a native Python LangGraph agent.
+Users interact via natural @mentions in Slack, with the dashboard serving as a testing and debugging tool.

 ## Service management

 - Never automatically start or restart Docker services (docker-compose) or frontend dev server (npm run dev)
-- Always ask the user to run these commands themselves
-- When changes require a restart, inform the user and provide the exact command to run
-- Example: "Please restart the backend: `docker-compose restart backend`"

 ## Tech stack preferences